This post is sponsored by BabbaCo by Jessica Kim!

-The Berenstain Bears and the Missing Honey by Stan and Jan Berenstain which was featured in October's BabbaBox.
-October's BabbaBox was detective themed and even included a special gift for subscribers that was curated by me!
-If you're unfamiliar with the Babbabox, you can read my post titled BabbaBox: A cool learning tool for kids! for a little bit more information.
+This month we are excited to share two simple book-related activities created exclusively to go along with The Berenstain Bears and the Missing Honey by Stan and Jan Berenstain which was featured in October’s BabbaBox.
+October’s BabbaBox was detective themed and even included a special gift for subscribers that was curated by me!
+If you’re unfamiliar with the Babbabox, you can read my post titled BabbaBox: A cool learning tool for kids! for a little bit more information.

 We love hunting for missing items at our house… especially if it involves using a flashlight, so our first activity was a Detective Flashlight Hunt to find our own missing honey!